picobellobv/ephos.github.io/_posts/2019-6-24-PowerShell-Prompt-1.md

 #### The Prompt

-The way I had setup my old prompt the prompt itself was broken into the following sections _(based on the gif above)_.
+The way I had setup my old prompt, the prompt itself was broken into the following sections _(based on the gif above)_.

 | Section | Value | Description |
 | --- | :---: | --- |